5 Jul 2021

-To achieve the full Swan Valley experience, pick up some fresh produce, browse market stalls and galleries and stop at a coulpe of wineries if you want.
+To achieve the full Swan Valley experience, pick up some fresh produce, browse market stalls and stop at a coulpe of wineries.
 Along the way, read plaques outlining the history of the region, alongside tales of the people who made it what it is today.

 Bike hire: Swan Valley Visitor Information Centre

 Where to stay: Discovery Parks - Perth Vineyards

 Round Gladstone Trail (20km+)